KevinJMcGarry/Ansible-CloudFormation/README.md

 # Ansible with Docker

-#### Ansible Demonstration using Docker-Compose for the environment
+#### Internal Demonstration of Ansible using Docker-Compose for the environment

 * Generate local ssh keypair for Ansible User: